naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 * YANG is a data modelling language which provides a standardized way to represent the operational and configuration data of a network device
 * It can be used both internally and when packaged for transmission

+## Network Management Transport
+* The configuration and operational status of a network devices components and services can be remotely read or written to.
+* NETCONF, RESTCONF and gRPC are APIs which describe the protocols and methods for transport of network management data

+#### NETCONF and YANG
+* NETCONF was designed as a replacement for SNMP
+* NETCONF and YANG provide a standardized way to programmatically inspect and modify the configuration of a network device
+* YANG is a data modelling language which provides a standardized way to represent the operational and configuration data of a network device
+* NETCONF is the protocol that remotely reads or applies changes to the data on the device
+* XML encoding is used
+* The transport is over SSH or TLS

+#### NETCONF Protocol Stack
+- **Content** - the data to be inspected or changed
+- **Operations** - eg. <get-config>. <edit-config>.
+Initiated via RPC methods using XML encoding
+- **Messages** - RPC Remote Procedure Calls
+- **Transport** - between client and sever.
+Supports SSH or TLS